lostandfoundry/Lost-And-Found-ML-IBM-Watson-Cloudant/README.md

 Double-click `web/index.html`_

-> When using this option, we need to enable CORS - https://cloud.ibm.com/docs/services/Cloudant/api/cors.html#cors
+> We need to enable CORS - https://cloud.ibm.com/docs/services/Cloudant/api/cors.html#cors

 ![](docs/before-cors.png)

+## Usage
+Please go through the jupiter notebook file to understand the specifics of the product we have come up with, and at what stage we have implemented this idea.

 # Links